Syspoke/syspoke.github.io/README.md

 * __v1 PicCap OnOff remote control__

-Use the Movie/Rakuten button on the remote control to stop or start PicCap capture Use with piccap 0.2.3 or piccap 0.3.0 MOD
+Use the Movie/Rakuten button on the remote control to stop or start PicCap capture Use with piccap 0.2.3 build.

 * __v2 PicCap OnOff remote control__

-Use the Movie/Rakuten button on the remote control to stop or start PicCap capture Use with latest Piccap build
+Use the Movie/Rakuten button on the remote control to stop or start PicCap capture Use with latest 0.3.0 Piccap build

 * __webOS Tools__